PrakarshBhardwaj/Youtube-India-Data-Analysis/README.md

 ## Data Preprocessing
 * Handing datetime and Timestamp data.

-* Map category ID of each trending to the category it was tredning in.
+* Map category ID of each video to the category it was tredning in.

-* Creating new variable *Number of Words in Title* to analyse how it effect trending.
+* Creating new variable *Number of Words in Title* to analyse how title length effects trending as people prefer concise titles.

 * Creating new variable *External links in video discription*.
 We have heard that youtube algorithm favoures videos with no external links.
 Lets see its effects on trending.